 For two consecutive years our WCSU musical theatre productions of “Parade” and “Drowsy Chaperone” have won “Outstanding Musical” in the nation from the Kennedy Center American College Theater Festival in 2016 & 2017.
+In addition, in 2018, EVITA received 10 national awards.
 Students in both casts and crews had the opportunity to work with a director and choreographers from Broadway.
 Also, some of the designers who worked on the productions have received Emmy awards or have had their work published, which reflects the top quality leadership that we provide for our students.

 The program includes training through courses such as Acting I, II, III, Dance, Private Voice Instruction, Music Theory, Keyboard Competency, Auditioning Techniques, Voice and Diction, Theatre History and Transition Workshop.
 During their final year of undergraduate studies, our students participate in the Senior Showcase which includes private auditions with NYC agents and casting directors.

 Students wishing to pursue a degree in Musical Theatre in the Department of Theatre Arts must adhere to the following criteria for admission: